 In order for your marketing hub to be found, you need to rank well on search engines (like Google) and be shareable on social media.
 Let us go through each in turn.

 a) SEO in a Nutshell

-The book gives a brief but useful run down of Search Engine Optimization (SEO), educating readers on the difference between Pay Per Click (PPC) ads like Google AdWords and organic content on the Search Engine Results Page (SERP).
+The book gives a brief but useful run down of Search Engine Optimization (SEO), educating readers on the difference between Pay Per Click (PPC) ads like Google Ads and organic content on the Search Engine Results Page (SERP).
 Key areas covered include: